 I started working in medical communications not long after graduating from the University of Birmingham with a BSc in Natural Sciences.
 My degree combined biology, maths and Spanish, but I chose to specialize in biology, completing a literature review project in my final year.
 This involved reading a lot of journal articles, which made me appreciate the importance of clearly written and well-structured text.
 In my spare time, I became a Science Editor for the university newspaper, which gave me my first taste of editing, layout and design.

 For me, one of the best things about working at Oxford PharmaGenesis is the variety of work.
-A large proportion of my team’s work consists of journal articles and abstracts, which require focus on flow and scientific accuracy, as well as on grammar and punctuation.
-We also do a lot of work with PowerPoint presentations, booklets, meeting materials, newsletters and posters; for these, we consider layout and design as well.
+The Editorial team that I belong to works with four different project teams, each of which has a variety of different clients and therapy-area focuses.
+As editors, we are familiar with our clients’ specific style preferences and work flexibly to provide the different levels of editorial input required at each stage of a project.
+In terms of project types, we do a lot of work on publications, such as journal articles and abstracts, which require focus on flow and scientific accuracy, as well as on spelling and grammar.
+We also do a lot of work with posters, PowerPoint presentations, booklets, meeting materials and newsletters, for which layout and design are important considerations as well.